kahole/lisp_in_js/README.md

 ### Lisp-in-lisp-in-js <a name="lisp2"></a>

+Can manipulate the interpreter while its running.
+Going up a level the language will have changed.

 Interesting case with `map`.
 Not builtin to either interpreter, Lives in store of level-1 interpreter, meaning it's a variable in level.
 Could be interesting having it as a builtin in only lisp2.

-- Implement execute-meta (em) and old-cont
-Can manipulate the interpreter while its running.
-Going up a level the language will have changed.

 ### Roadmap <a name="roadmap"></a>

+- Optimization
+  - Tail-call optimization
 - Quoted lists (?)
   - Assoc lists
 - proper cons-cells (?)
 - Macros
 - Datastructure around types (?)
-- Optimization
-  - Tail-call optimization
 - Concurrency, forking interpreter
 - Docs for all functions